ChesterJFGould/Jarrange/Main.md

              [] -> return $ Left "Please pass the file containing the rules"
 ```

+`getRules` reads in the name of the file containing the rules as the
+first program argument.
+It then parses the rules from this file or
+returns an error if the file doesn't exist.

 ```haskell
 main :: IO [()]
 main = do